Carlos Wilson (footballer, born 1889)

-Carlos Tomás Wilson (1889–1952) was an Argentine footballer who played as goalkeeper for the Club Atlético San Isidro, having also been called up for the Argentina national team.
+Carlos Tomás Wilson (1889 – 19 September 1952) was an Argentine footballer who played as a goalkeeper for the Club Atlético San Isidro, having also been called up for the Argentina national team.

 Career

 Wilson was born in Rosario, Argentina.
 A son of a British-origin family, he began his career in San Isidro.
-In 1916 he was part of the team that played the championship final against Racing Club, which San Isidro lost by 1–0.
+In 1916, he was part of the team that played the 1915 Argentine Primera División playoff final against Racing Club, which San Isidro lost by 1–0.

-In the national team, Carlos Wilson was the successor of José Buruca Laforia as goalkeeper.
+In the national team, Carlos Wilson was the successor of José Buruca Laforia as a goalkeeper.
 He played for Argentina between 1907 and 1916, being part of the team that attended the Copa Centenario Revolución de Mayo, considered predecessor of current Copa América.

-Wilson played a total of 28 international matches for Argentina.
+Wilson played a total of 26 international matches for Argentina.